-- Calculators (pink-tie approved!) for the best prices on campus (for free, actually, if you took part in Orientation Week and have the voucher from your kit!) - 5¢ photocopies for those lectures you missed. - Staplers to staple those late-night assignments together! - Computers, with printing for 10¢ a page. - Locker signup so you don't have to carry around those heavy books all day (see Darcy in MC 3038). - Textbook library so you have access to material when you don't have your books with you.
+- Faculty of Math approved calculators for the best prices on campus (if you took part in Orientation Week, you already got one in your kit!) - 5¢ photocopies for those lectures you missed. - Staplers to staple those late-night assignments together! - Computers, with printing for 10¢ a page. - Locker signup so you don't have to carry around those heavy books all day.
+You can register for a locker online at mathsoc.uwaterloo.ca. - Textbook library so you have access to material when you don't have your books with you.
 This includes most firstand second-year core courses. - Cool math T-shirts, sweatpants, Frisbees, bags, and more, to help you show off your math pride!